-Dicloplus tablets have a rapid onset of action and are therefore suitable for the treatment of acute episodes of pain and inflammation.
+Tablets have a rapid onset of action and are therefore suitable for the treatment of acute episodes of pain and inflammation.

-In migraine attacks Dicloplus has been shown to be effective in relieving the headache and in improving the accompanying symptom of nausea.
+In migraine attacks tablet has been shown to be effective in relieving the headache and in improving the accompanying symptom of nausea.